 But what does it really look like to build a custom reporting platform from scratch?
 What are the steps, costs, and requirements?
 And is the time investment and labor intensity even worth it?

-Let's take a look at this ‘build or buy?’ question in a bit more detail, starting with six crucial questions you can ask your agency to help you navigate toward your answer.
+Let's take a look at this ‘build or buy?’ question in a bit more detail, starting with six crucial questions to ask at your agency to help you navigate toward your answer.
 You can also download our free Build vs. Buy eBook below:

 The 6-Step Build vs. Buy Framework